 The Power Rangers fans from the area all came out to ask questions and geek out with the cast, I joined the many people wearing power ranger apparel while at the convention, but not of us reached the level of this fan: The Rita Repulsa

 Maybe one day I’ll collect enough cardboard to create a Dino Ultrazord, a soggy drunk zord of rush building decisions and nostalgia.

 During the first two days, this area housed little kids and they burned off excess energy while their parents rested.
 It’s a nice addition to the convention and gives the kids something to do in between panel changes.
-However, at Day 3 of the con, this place become a Battle Arena.
+However, at Day 3 of the con, this place becomes a Battle Arena.

 On Easter Sunday, some guy dressed up as a Bunny and hung around the Kids Corner to play fight with the kids.
-It was already kind of warm inside the convention center with the spring weather, but it must had been boiling inside that suit.
+It was already kind of warm inside the convention center with the spring weather, but it must have been boiling inside that suit.
 He gave a nice play routine for a few minutes before he had to make a quick escape to breathe outside, but he really made this event cool for those kids and myself as well.

-The Second oddity was the Bath Fitter & Kitchen Saver booth that had nothing to do with the geek culture, but actually had some entertaining salesmen.
+The Second oddity was the Bath Fitter & Kitchen Saver booth that had nothing to do with the geek culture but actually had some entertaining salesmen.